Xiaohong-Deng/CarND-Behavioral-Cloning-P3/README.md

 #### 1. Solution Design Approach

 I just employed the NVidia network recommended in the instructions.
-It works very well.
+It worked very well.
 I just added a Dropout layer.
 And I used ELU as activation function because I was worried RELU would kill some of the neurons.
 And it's closer to zero centered output.

 ![alt text][image5]